256dpi/hanya/README.md

 ### Updater

 Hanya has a simple integrated update system.
 The update system is linked to the github repository.
-Hanya has no version, so you can update your installation to every commit made to the repository.
+The different Hanya versions are managed as git tags.
 Click on the Update tab to check for updates:

 ![The Database Manager](http://public.256dpi.ch/github/hanya/doc10.png)

-Review the updates first to get noties about big changes.
+Review the updates first to get notices about big changes.

 ## Translations